drChungus/Bokkusu/README.md

 As the box is put together, this might be the perfect time for a paint job.
 Raw plywood most be treated properly to get a long lasting product.
 Feel free to experiment with different glazes or solid colors - the woodwork shop will most probably give you the spares from the plywood cutting.

-### 3. Mounting Power Supply
+#### 3. Mounting Power Supply
 The power supply of your choice is most convenient to be mounted before the rails are added.
 Make sure it is well secured and will not come loose when the case is moved around!
 I recommend you put it in the center to get a better center of gravity.
 This step is skipped if a power distribution module is used instead.
 In any case it is quintessential that you compare the expected power draw of your modules to the power solution's capabilities.
 You can use [the Modulargrid website](https://www.modulargrid.net/) to plan out your rack and get a good estimate on the power draw.
 As a good rule of thumb, I would suggest mounting twice the power, since power peaks and power supplies' reduced efficiency in elevated temperatures can cause some trouble like brownouts and other inconveniences.
 ![Bokkusu with the power bus installed](https://github.com/drChungus/Bokkusu/blob/a9f2d587c1d22ba212f90f18b7bbaecec2261af5/07_Production/Images/IMG_20220322_211800.jpg)

-### 4. Mounting Power Bus
+#### 4. Mounting Power Bus
 The power bus will distribute power throughout your case.
 Once again, the choice is your, I was using my older design for a modular and expandable, 5V enabled power bus board module:
 ![busModule](https://github.com/drChungus/Bokkusu/blob/a9f2d587c1d22ba212f90f18b7bbaecec2261af5/07_Production/Images/IMG_20200105_203700.jpg)

 The number of modules and free slots on the bus will dictate if you need one or two buses.
 I tend to have a lot of skinny modules that give a

+#### 5. Wiring
-5: DISCLAMER: Mains voltage is no joke, you can be seriously hurt if the wiring is not performed properly.
-Feel free to ask for assistance from someone with more experience or use a low-voltage input to the case.
+**DISCLAMER: Mains voltage is no joke!
+You can be seriously hurt durint the assembly or later, when using the case if the wiring is not done properly.
+Feel free to ask for assistance from someone with more experience or use a low-voltage input to the case.**

 I have opted for the MEAN WELL RT-65B for the power duties to be done.
 This 65W supply delivers sufficient current on +12V, -12V and +5V lines, that conveniently matches the Eurorack power lines.
 The wiring from the mains connector to the power supply and then to the Eurorack power bus can be seen below.
 A switch and a fuse can be added.
 ![Wiring diagram](https://github.com/drChungus/Bokkusu/blob/409654e104498041dc1a0ab759a63892f6ceada7/05_Native/Drawings/wiringDiagram.png)

+#### Bells and whistles
+If you made it to this point, the core build is completed.
+Try adding a handle.
+Or a latch for thr front cover.
+Ruffer feet.
+Stickers.
+LED lights....
+The only léimit to features and customization really is your imagination!

 ## Images